 'the system of means and resources available to health services cannot serve the promotion, maintenance and restoration of health unless completed by a social welfare system, the protection of the natural and human-made environment, together with the social and economic environment, as well as by health promoting public policies and practices'.

-'The purpose of the Act on Health is to
+The purpose of the Act on Health is to

-- representation of children and youth interests,
+- representation of the interests of children and young people,

-- children and youth protection,
+- protection of children and young people,

 - health maintenance,